 - Tailored, vertical-specific approach.
 We are exclusively focused on providing service SMBs with tailored solutions to help meet their specific needs.
-Our vertical and micro-vertical approach enables us to provide tailored solutions featuring critical vertical-specific functionality that better serves our customers when compared to industry-agnostic solutions offered by other businesses. - Integrated solutions for end-to-end workflow.
-Our end-to-end suites integrate solutions across the full range of our customers' workflows (including internal and back-office functions and customer-facing services), simplifying their operations and providing a frictionless experience when compared to disjointed point solutions offered by other software businesses. - SaaS-based solutions.
-Our scalable and flexible SaaS solutions alleviate resource needs associated with implementing and managing costly onpremise infrastructure, which simplifies the management of distributed workforces, enhances operational simplicity, and provides continuous delivery of updates and upgrades to our solutions.

-- Mobile capabilities.
+Our vertical and micro-vertical approach enables us to provide tailored solutions featuring critical vertical-specific functionality that better serves our customers when compared to industry-agnostic solutions offered by other businesses. - Integrated solutions.
+Our business management software integrates solutions across the full range of our customers' workflows (including internal and back-office functions and customerfacing services such as integrated payments and billing and invoicing automation), simplifying their operations and providing a frictionless experience when compared to disjointed point solutions offered by other software businesses. - SaaS-based solutions.
+Our scalable and flexible SaaS solutions alleviate resource needs associated with implementing and managing costly on-premise infrastructure, which simplifies the management of distributed workforces, enhances operational simplicity, and provides continuous delivery of updates and upgrades to our solutions. - Mobile capabilities.
 Our SaaS, web-based and mobile solutions enable business owners, administrators and in-the-field service professionals to access schedules, customer accounts and business performance analytics, among other critical features, wherever they are.
 In addition, our native mobile applications provide in-depth service delivery functionality for technicians and service professionals in-the-field, even out of cellular or wireless network areas. - Exceptional digital experiences.
 Our customers' use of our offerings allows them to deliver exceptional digital experiences to consumers across multiple channels, enhancing engagement, retention and loyalty.
 For example, our customers can use our technology to develop modern touchpoints for consumers such as online scheduling, appointment reminders, online customer portals, online and mobile payments, SMS text updates, email updates and consumer-facing mobile applications. - Cost- and resource-efficient.
 SMBs are generally price-sensitive and resource-constrained, however legacy software solutions are often too expensive to adopt.
 Our solutions are affordable and easy to implement, and our customers benefit from our strong customer service capabilities, enabling them to optimize their use of digital solutions without significant financial or resource burden. - Customer-driven innovation.
-The insight we gain into our more than 685,000 customers' use of our offerings informs our product pipeline, allowing us to constantly refine existing solutions and deliver new solutions that are most valuable to them.
+The insight we gain into our approximately 708,000 customers' use of our offerings informs our product pipeline, allowing us to constantly refine existing solutions and deliver new solutions that are most valuable to them.